The legalization of online poker and gambling has never been closer in Pennsylvania. But in some ways it’s also far away.

 Getting a consensus in the Senate on what should be in the gambling bill might not be something that can be handled in nine working days.

 Waiting = not good for PA online gambling

 Even if online gambling does not pass this month or next, there’s a chance it is handled early in 2017.

 That however, brings its own set of problems and concerns.

-Some of those concerns were brought up in an interview with Rep. Rosita Youngblood at Online Poker Report:
+Some of those concerns were brought up in an interview with Rep. Rosita Youngblood stated:

 In January we will have a brand new legislature: new house members and maybe new senate members.
 We will definitely have two new chairmen of the House Gaming Oversight Committee.
 So we have to start the whole process from scratch.
 That lends to it additional delays in getting something passed, and with $100 million on the line that’s a risk we cannot take.